I could smell the frustration coming from the young man from way across the room.

 Moreover, when you give people ownership over what they are doing, they perform so much better and make your job as a leader so much easier.

 4. Create a culture of open and honest communication

-When you take this to the next level and allow your team to feedback to you on your performance, without fear of being punished, you will set yourself apart as a “boss leader.”
+Then you take this to the next level and allow your team to feedback to you on your performance, without fear of being punished.
+When you do, you will set yourself apart as a “boss leader.”

 5. Reward and recognize team members for accomplishing goals

 Constantly remind your team that their efforts are valued and appreciated.